JustinSipraseuth/sentinel_security_analytics/analysis/det-005/findings-DET005.md

 Do any methods show materially different failure behavior, or are the differences too small to support a meaningful conclusion?

 ## Important definitions / assumptions
-Application: Application used for that authentication.
+Method: The method used for that authentication (e.g., SSO, Password, MFA)

 Assumptions:
 - A failure is counted as NOT success.
 - A failure rate is total failures divided by total authentication results.
 - Authentication results are all NON-NULL, so counting all of them counts the total rows.
+- Authentication methods are all NON-null.

 ## Investigation
 Investigated authentication results per authentication method